Against (unitary) interpretation (of quantum mechanics): removing the metaphysical load: Copenhagenish approach to understanding the measurement

-Von Neumann is the one who overtly introduced the collapse postulate, which is unacceptable to some.
+Von Neumann overtly introduced the collapse postulate, which is unacceptable to some.
 However, a moment of thought leads us to the following.
 Quantum mechanics gives only probabilistic predictions for measurement results.
-Probabilistic theories describe statistical ensembles, but on the other hand "trials".
-E.g. we have clear probability assignment for rolling a dice, but in an individual trial only one of the six possible results occurs.
-Any probabilistic theory has "trials" as its structural element, they form its empirical essence.
-Thus the very nature of quantum (probabilistic) prediction assumes that in individual runs of an experiment only one specific event occurs.
-As such an event $r_l$, when used at the preparation stage based on filtering, defines an ensemble of equivalently prepared systems $\ket{r_l}$, we see here that this filtering selection is in fact the state collapse $\ket{\psi} \rightarrow \ket{r_l}$, understood as a change in the quantum description of the associated statistical ensembles, after observation of result $r_l$.\footnote{Note that it is common do describe the collapse in the following misleading way: during the measurement process a collapse of the quantum state occurs randomly (with probabilities following Born's rule), and this results in the observer obtaining a random outcome.
-While in fact, as a result of an ideal measuring process, observer obtains a random outcome.
-This forces the observer to change the wave function (state) describing the factual situation, to one which is consistent with the result.
-Why, because it is the result which defines the wave function (as a concise description of the ensemble of systems that gave the specific measurement result).
-As Fuchs and Peres write: "collapse is something that happens in our description of the system, not to the system itself" \cite{fuchs2000quantum}. }
+Probabilistic theories describe statistical ensembles, but on the other hand ``trials".
+E.g. we have clear probability assignment for the results of throwing a dice, but in an individual trial only one of the six possible results occurs.
+Any probabilistic theory has ``trials" as its structural element, they form its empirical essence.
+Thus, the very nature of quantum (probabilistic) prediction assumes that in individual runs of an experiment only one specific event occurs.\footnote{Such an event might be collective, comprising of several ``sub-events" like e.g. detection of left-circularly polarized photon by Alice and horizontally polarized photon by Bob in a Bell experiment.
+In other words it is a collection of all events at the measuring apparatuses during a single run of the experiment.} The runs of an experiment are its trials.
+As such an event $r_l$, when used at the preparation stage based on filtering, defines an ensemble of equivalently prepared systems $\ket{r_l}$, we see here that this filtering selection is in fact the state collapse $\ket{\psi} \rightarrow \ket{r_l}$, understood as a change in the quantum description due to the change of associated statistical ensembles: from the initial ensemble, described by $\ket{\psi}$, to the (sub)ensemble $ \ket{r_l}$ selected via acts of observations of the result ${r_l}$.

-\section{Quantum measurement theory based on decoherence}
+\subsection{Quantum measurement theory based on decoherence}

-The von Neumann approach still did not answer how the {\em irreversibility} and amplification to the macroscopic level emerge, and in consequence how initial coherence of the system in the measurement is lost.
+The von Neumann approach still did not answer the following two questions: \begin{enumerate} \item how the {\em irreversibility} and amplification to the macroscopic level emerge? \item and in consequence how initial coherence of the system in the measurement is irreversibly lost. \end{enumerate} That is one needs a quantum mechanical explanation of the (non-unitary) transition: